-241 - Reading in Spanish - This course is designed to help students become critical readers in Spanish.
-Texts are selected for their value in helping students understand literary forms and how these forms are constructed and read.
-Emphasis is placed on the constituent elements of narrative prose, poetry, drama, essays, and news media.
-Readings consist of selections from Spanish and Latin-American literature and press, and particular attention is paid to close textual reading.
+Spanish and Latin-American literature and press, and particular attention is paid to close textual reading.
 This course is conducted entirely in Spanish, and attention to the figurative use of language in literature promotes considerable growth in student's ability to understand and use spoken and written Spanish.
-Corequisite or Prerequisite: SPAN 231, 236 or department permission.
+Corequisite or Prerequisite: SPAN 231, 235, 236, or department permission.
 Given in Spanish.
-Partially satifies the AOK requirement for Arts and Literature (literature).
+Partially satisfies the AOK requirement for Arts and Literature (literature).
 Three hours.
 Staff.

-301 - Spanish for Business and International Trade - An introduction to the world of business conducted in Spanish.
+- 301 Spanish for Business and International Trade An introduction to the world of business con-ducted in Spanish.
 This course helps students to develop the ability to interact in a business environment by providing them with the appropriate vocabulary, cultural sensitivity, and cross-cultural skills.
 Topics include: the creation of a "Hispanic Enterprise," business management, banking, sales, basic concepts of accounting, good and services, marketing, soliciting and giving advice, negotiating, business travel, and social situations.
 Reading and analysis of Spanish-speaking countries on political, economic current events as well as its relevance for foreign investment are to be studied.
 Cultural understanding of the different ways people do business is a core component of this course.
 This course is conducted in Spanish and includes a grammar review integrated into the business context.
-Prerequisites: SPAN 231, 236, or departmental permission.
+Prerequisite: SPAN 231, 235, 236, or departmental permission.
 Given in Spanish.
 Three hours.
-Staff.

-335 - Introduction to Hispanic Linguistics - As part of the new linguistics component in Modern Languages, Introduction to Hispanic Linguistics takes a scientific approach to language studies, exposing students to fundamental areas of the field including syntax, phonetics & phonology, dialectology, sociolinguistics, and history of the Spanish language.
-Other areas of linguistics, such as applied research and pedagogy in foreign language teaching, are also introduced.
+Staff. - 335 Introduction to Hispanic Linguistics As part of the new linguistics component in Modern Languages, Introduction to Hispanic Linguistics takes a scientific approach to language studies, exposing students to fundamental areas of the field including syntax, phonetics & phonology, dialectology, sociolinguistics, and history of the Spanish language.
+Other topics, such as the use of Spanish in the United States and Foreign Language Pedagogy, are also introduced.
 Prerequisite: SPAN 232 or department permission.
 Given in Spanish.
 Three hours.
-Massery.

-349 - Teaching Methodology for Foreign Languages - Also listed as FREN 349 and GERM 349, this course fulfills a state requirement for students seeking certification in the teaching of foreign languages.
+Massery. - 349 Teaching Methodology for Foreign Languages Also listed as FREN 349 and GERM 349, this course fulfills a state requirement for students seeking certification in the teaching of foreign languages.
 Students will explore language acquisition theories, current research in second language acquisition, and various methods of language instruction.
 Students will create lesson plans and conduct assessments that correspond to current understandings of how K-12 students best learn a second language.
 This course will emphasize the national standards (ACTFL) and proficiency-based objectives for foreign language instruction.
 Prerequisites: SPAN 232 and 241.
 Given in English.
 Required to be taken no earlier than the academic year during which student teaching is to take place.
 Offered as needed.
 Three hours.
 Massery.